-On September 17, 2010, the Danish Tax Authorities issued a decision concluding that distributions declared in 2005 and 2006 from our Danish subsidiary were subject to Danish at-source dividend withholding tax.
-We do not believe that our Danish subsidiary is liable for withholding tax and filed an appeal with the Danish Tax Tribunal to that effect.
-On December 19, 2011, the Danish Tax Tribunal issued a ruling that our Danish subsidiary was not liable for Danish withholding tax.
-The Danish tax examination agency appealed to the Danish High Court in March 2012.
-In February 2016, the Danish High Court referred the case to the European Court of Justice.
+In September 2010, the Danish Tax Authorities issued a decision concluding that distributions declared in 2005 and 2006 by our Danish subsidiary were subject to Danish at-source dividend withholding tax.
+We do not believe that our Danish subsidiary is liable for such withholding tax and filed an appeal with the Danish Tax Tribunal to that effect.
+In December 2011, the Danish Tax Tribunal issued a ruling in favor of NetApp.
+The Danish tax examination agency appealed this decision at the Danish High Court (DHC) in March 2012.
+In February 2016, the DHC requested a preliminary ruling from the Court of Justice of the European Union (CJEU).
+Parties were heard before the court in October 2017.
+During March 2018, the Advocate General issued an opinion which was largely in favor of NetApp, however, the CJEU is not bound by the opinion of the Advocate General.
+It is expected that the preliminary ruling will be issued during our fiscal year 2019.
+Once a ruling has been issued by the CJEU, it will be reviewed and may be subjected to additional briefing by the DHC.
+Once complete, the DHC will then issue its final decision.
+We expect this decision to be complete sometime during our fiscal year 2019 or 2020.

 We continue to monitor the progress of ongoing discussions with tax authorities and the impact, if any, of the expected expiration of the statute of limitations in various taxing jurisdictions.
 We engage in continuous discussion and negotiation with taxing authorities regarding tax matters in multiple jurisdictions.
 We believe that within the next 12 months, it is reasonably possible that either certain audits will conclude, certain statutes of limitations will lapse, or both.
-Based on current information, we do not expect significant changes to our existing unrecognized tax benefits as of April 28, 2017.
+As a result of uncertainties regarding tax audits and their possible outcomes, an estimate of the range of possible impacts to unrecognized tax benefits in the next twelve months cannot be made at this time.